Charles0Yang/Chatbot/README.md

 What is your favourite football team?

+Am I a high risk individual?

+What is Coronavirus?

+How does Coronavirus spread?

+What is the Incubation time of Coronavirus?

+How long should I self-isolate for?

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.